-Not much more is all American than the hot dog.
-And in Chicago it's a perennial favorite that has its own obsessive fan base for the local version that includes a number of ingredients (yellow mustard, chopped white onions, bright green sweet pickle relish, a dill pickle spear, tomato slices or wedges, pickled sport peppers and a dash of celery salt)--except ketchup.
+Not much is more all-American than the hot dog.
+And in Chicago it's a perennial favorite that has its own obsessive fan base for the local version that includes a number of ingredients (yellow mustard, chopped white onions, bright green sweet pickle relish, a dill pickle spear, tomato slices or wedges, pickled sport peppers and a dash of celery salt) — just no ketchup.

 Here are several places around town where you can find the best Chicago hot dogs, as well as where to go to discover the tastiest wild game encased meat situations in the city.Continue to 2 of 8 below.

 If you’d rather stump for a place showcasing hot dog styles from all over the country, America’s Dog should be at the top of your list.
 The menu always includes a classic Chicago-style hot dog, plus rotating selections such as the Dallas Dog (chili, onion and shredded cheddar cheese), Memphis Dog (BBQ sauce, pulled pork topped with fresh cole slaw) and San Francisco Dog (chili, mustard, ketchup, relish, onion, pickle, tomato, shredded cheddar cheese and celery salt).
 You can hit the road to seek out these dogs or check out one of three locations, including on Navy Pier.Continue to 3 of 8 below.

 Chicago's Dog House